Dubai Jails, Then Frees, Scottish Tourist Over Touching Man In A Bar

 In court, Harron's accuser, a businessman of Jordanian descent who heads a German plant in Dubai, said that Harron had touched him — and that when asked about it, Harron flashed his middle finger.
 In his defense, the tourist said that he had been attempting to move through a crowded bar and made accidental contact with the man.

 Harron, 27, was arrested and charged with public indecency this past July.
 He's an electrician who was stopping through Dubai on his way to work in Afghanistan.
-Instead, he's been forced to stay in the emirate.
+Instead, he has been forced to stay in the emirate.
 Along the way, his case has drawn international media coverage — and criticism of both Dubai's legal system and of his accuser.

 The Scottish man was sentenced on Sunday; one day later, Detained in Dubai, a legal campaign group that's been assisting Harron, announced that Dubai's ruler, Sheikh Mohammed bin Rashid al-Maktoum, ordered Harron to be released.